 The third is to ensure that the sensitivity of all the initiating devices is intact and no compromises are being made as far as fire safety goes.
 Lastly, the fire alarm panel is also tested and inspected, so any other issues that might have been overlooked can be catered to.

 The procedure of Fire Alarm System Testing

-Now that we know the purpose of these tests let us see how long the tests take and how they are carried.
+Now that we know the purpose of these tests let us see how long the tests take and how they are carried out.
 There are two types of tests; sensitivity test and acceptance test.
 The first should be performed on an annual basis after the system’s installation is complete and is aimed towards ensuring that the initiating devices can activate within time.
 The second type of test needs to be carried out immediately once the installation is complete.
-This test aims to make sure that the system that has been installed is working correctly and there were no faults in the installation process.
+This test aims to make sure that the system that has been installed is working correctly and that there were no faults in the installation process.

 Duration of these inspections and tests